ESP-Testing/PaperMCPluginTemplate/README.md

 ## Summary

-The SpigotPlugin project is a template for creating a new project for the Spigot server implementation for Minecraft.
+The PaperMCPlugin project is a template for creating a new project for the PaperMC server implementation for Minecraft.
 It can compile out of box, but will do absolutely nothing without modification.

 **Do not use the me.sgray namespace!
 Change to either use either an email account or domain name that YOU own.**

 ## Motivation

-There's a lot of examples of how to create a pom.xml file for Maven-enabled projects, but very few designed to give a basis for Spigot plugins.
-The pom.xml in this project contains the most relevant and useful properties to someone creating a new plugin, including the necessary dependency on the Spigot API.
+There's a lot of examples of how to create a pom.xml file for Maven-enabled projects, but very few designed to give a basis for PaperMC plugins.
+The pom.xml in this project contains the most relevant and useful properties to someone creating a new plugin, including the necessary dependency on the PaperMC API.

 ## Installation